Abraham Lincoln Association Presidents

 J. Otis Humphrey (1908-1918)

-A distinguished jurist who served as a United States District Attorney and later as a judge on the federal bench, J. Otis Humphrey was the founding president of the Lincoln Centennial Association.
-Humphrey was born near Jacksonville, Illinois in 1850, attending Shurtleff Collegebefore becoming a teacher.
+J. Otis Humphrey was a distinguished jurist who served as a United States District Attorney and later as a judge on the federal bench, J. Otis Humphrey was the founding president of the Lincoln Centennial Association.
+Humphrey was born in 1850 near Jacksonville, Illinois, attending Shurtleff College before becoming a teacher.
 He studied law and was admitted to the bar in 1880.
 He oversaw the operation of extensive farmlands and served on a number of local boards and civic organizations, including the planning of the Lincoln Centennial celebration.
 The Lincoln Centennial Association began its planning efforts in 1908.
 Judge Humphrey secured the attendance of Robert Todd Lincoln for the event although James Bryce, the British Ambassador to the United States, was the featured speaker for the February 12, 1909 event.
 Humphrey’s friendship with U.S. Senator Shelby M. Cullom, head of the Foreign Relations Committee, provided a number of prominent European statesmen as speakers for the Association’s early banquets.

 John W. Bunn (1918-1920)